-These trends and patterns reveal actionable intelligence on key types of information, such as end-to-end visibility, on-time delivery improvements, risk identification, predictive and prescriptive modeling to anticipate supply chain changes, and insight into improved operational processes.
+These trends and patterns reveal actionable intelligence on key types of information, such as end-to-end visibility, on-time delivery improvements, risk identification, predictive and prescriptive modeling to anticipate supply chain changes, and insight into how to improve operational processes.

-Here are four benefits to implementing smart sensors and technology in your supply chain operations:
+Here are four benefits to implementing smart sensors and IoT technology into your supply chain operations:

-- Gain end-to-end visibility: Real-time shipment tracking and estimated time of arrival (ETA) information enables you to solve inventory management, cross docking, carrier evaluation, and on-time delivery challenges.
+Real-time shipment tracking and estimated time of arrival (ETA) information enable you to solve inventory management, cross-docking, carrier evaluation, and on-time delivery challenges.

 Visibility into your operations affords the opportunity to better predict transit times and plan shipments for accurate on-time delivery.
 With better insight into your supply chain operations, you are able to forecast future outcomes and improve overall performance.